-Amelia Earhart on marriage as a cage.
+Amelia Earhart on Marriage as a age.

 Ever since I was a child, I’ve loved Amelia Earhart.
 I admired her singular commitment to her career, which was her passion, such that she worried marriage would keep her from flying and considered the institution “a cage.”